urjiiko1/code-craft/CSS02/README.md

 - **🌬️ Dynamic Animated Background:** The pages come alive with continuous animations, including a girl on a bike moving across the screen and subtle, swaying trees.
 - **🍁 Enchanting Falling Leaves:** A mesmerizing animation of autumn leaves gently falling creates a cozy, atmospheric backdrop.
 - **💬 Pure CSS Toast Notifications:** Success messages (like "You login successfully!") appear as unobtrusive "toasts" at the bottom of the screen, implemented purely with CSS.
-- **🔗 Seamless Navigation:** Easily navigate between Login, Sign Up, and Forget Password pages through clean, integrated links.
+- **🔗 Seamless Navigation:** Easily navigate between Login, Sign Up and Forget Password pages through clean, integrated links.

 ---